-This page describes how to use VPC Service Controls to set up a Notebooks instance within a service perimeter.
+This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 Before you begin